 6.—With all the attention that can be bestowed, the Establishment must necessarily be a heavy charge upon the Government, and the most scrupulous attention to economy is therefore expected to pervade the whole system of the Establishment.

-7.—It is, alone, by frequently visiting the different classes, and by constantly inspecting the treatment,—the food,—and the employment of the Women, tha the Principal Superintendent can conscientiously satisfy himself, or faithfully assure the Government, that they are neither allowed improper indulgencies, nor subjected to unnecessary harshness, and that the Rules and REgulations for the management of the Establishment, and for the punishment and reformation of the Female Offenders, are duly observed and punctually enforced in every Department.
+7.—It is, alone, by frequently visiting the different classes, and by constantly inspecting the treatment,—the food,—and the employment of the Women, that the Principal Superintendent can conscientiously satisfy himself, or faithfully assure the Government, that they are neither allowed improper indulgencies, nor subjected to unnecessary harshness, and that the Rules and Regulations for the management of the Establishment, and for the punishment and reformation of the Female Offenders, are duly observed and punctually enforced in every Department.

 8.—For the management of the Establishment, the following Officers, are, or will be, appointed,—a Superindent—a Matron—an Overseer and Task Mistress for the Crime Class—a Porter—a Clerk—and two Constables.

 He is entrusted with the immediate management of the Establishment, under the directions of the Principal Superintendent of Convicts, and held responsible for the safe custody of the Women, and for the strict observance of the Rules and Regulations for the House of Correction.

 Every article within the walls is also entrusted to his charge, and he is responsible that the Public Property is carefully preserved and accounted for.

 He is to communicate to the subordinate Officers, in writing, such insturctions as he may receive from the Principal Superintendent, and to see that they are duly carried into effect.

 He is to keep a regular Journal, noting in it all occurrences of importance, especially cases of misconduct, and the measures thereupon adopted.
 This Book is to be submitted to the Principal Superintendent whenever he visits the Establishment.